 From the South, leave the A1(M) at junction 59 north of Darlington and continue north on the A167 (for 14 miles) to the traffic lights at Neville’s Cross, on the outskirts of Durham City.
 Continue to the third set of traffic lights by Sainsbury’s Local and turn left.
-Signposts can direct you from there.
+Signposts will direct you from here.

 SatNav Users: As we are such an old establishment, sometimes SatNav systems get a bit confused and send visitors to the wrong entrance.
 For the best results, please use DH7 7DW, which will bring you in the correct way.